sheefanaaz123/NLP-Master/CONTRIBUTING.md

 6. Push to your forked repository:
 7. Open a pull request to the main repository.

 ## Guidelines for Contributions

-- Ensure your project is placed in the correct domain category.
+- Make a directory ( Ex.
+Twitter Sentiment Analysis ) inside the respective folder (Ex.
+Sentiment Analysis ).
+- Add all required files into the dirctory (Ex.
+Datasets, python files, or notebook).
-- Provide a clear and concise README within your project folder.
+- Include a clear and concise README within your project folder (Ex.
+Twitter Sentiment Analysis ) that provides details about your project, how to run it, and any other relevant information..
 - Follow the existing formatting and structure.
-- If you are making changes to an existing project, clearly state the improvements made.

 ## Code of Conduct